Before you apply

 Prior Recipients

-Nonprofit organizations that received Creative Work Fund grants in in October 2019, September 2020, or October 2021 are not eligible to re-apply,
+Organizations that received Creative Work Fund grants in in 2021, 2022, or 2023 are not eligible to apply,

-Nonprofit organizations that received Creative Work Fund grants prior to October 2019 are eligible to apply if they have completed their projects and submitted final narrative and financial reports.
+Organizations that received Creative Work Fund grants prior to 2021 are eligible to apply if they have completed their projects and submitted final narrative and financial reports.

 Fiscal sponsors may be part of applications at any time, even if they received a Creative Work Fund grant recently.

-A nonprofit organization may submit no more than one letter of inquiry.
+An organization may submit no more than one application.

 There is no limit on the number of applications that may be submitted using a particular fiscal sponsor.